jauderho/bl3auto/README.md

 4. Run it, you will be prompted for username and password
 5. Enter username and password (we only use this info to sign into borderlands)
 6. Watch it do its magic
-7. Repeat when more codes come out
+7. Repeat when more codes come out (or set up a cron job)

 Run it with `--help` to view command line args that are supported.